PR that generates reputation and pipeline, not press clippings

 PR built around commercial outcomes — because coverage that doesn't convert is just noise.

 Every AI company claims to be "revolutionising" something.
-I help you find the angle that actually matters — the positioning that makes journalists, investors, and customers pay attention.
+You need the angle that actually matters — the positioning that makes journalists, investors, and customers pay attention.

 Series B and C announcements need more than a press release.
-I build the narrative, prepare the briefings, and ensure your round generates the attention it deserves — with investors, customers, and talent.
+Your round gets the narrative, the briefings, and the attention it deserves — with investors, customers, and talent.

 Your CEO should be the face of your category.
 Speaking opportunities, thought leadership, media relationships — built strategically over time, not opportunistically.

 In crowded markets, perception matters.
-I help you own a position in your space — through media, analyst relationships, and the strategic communications that shape how you're seen relative to competitors.
+You own a position in your space — through media, analyst relationships, and the strategic communications that shape how you're seen relative to competitors.

 No long-term commitment required.
 The first conversation includes an honest assessment — your current visibility, competitive positioning, and specific opportunities.